redefine-cs/redefine-cs.github.io/syllabus.md

 ## Program Structure

-The program will run from late June to mid-August.
+The program will run from June 24th until August 8th.
 Each week, we will have around 4 hours of instruction, 2 hours of interdisciplinary talks, and 4 hours of homework, with additional collaborative work sessions and office hours.
+For US-based students, lectures will be held on Wednesday evening and Saturday morning (Pacific Time).
+For students based in Rwanda, lectures will be held on Saturday evening (Central Africa Time).
+Mentorship sessions will be 30-minutes each week and self-scheduled per mentor/student availability.

 ## Acknowledgments